pengyan510/torcheck/README.md

 Torcheck is a machine learning sanity check toolkit for PyTorch.

-For a general introduction, please check this out: [Testing Your PyTorch Models with Torcheck] (TODO: add link here)
+For a general introduction, please check this out: [Testing Your PyTorch Models with Torcheck](https://towardsdatascience.com/testing-your-pytorch-models-with-torcheck-cb689ecbc08c)

 ## About
 The creation of torcheck is inspired by Chase Roberts' [Medium post](https://thenerdstation.medium.com/mltest-automatically-test-neural-network-models-in-one-function-call-eb6f1fa5019d).
 The innovation and major benefit is that you no longer